Premium User: Start Here 👉RescueTime 101

 Here's a step by step guide to help you get set up.

-⓶ Work Hours: Work hours help you track what you're doing at work.
-Customize your work schedule with us, and we will show you if you're most productive in the mornings or afternoons.
+⓶ Work Hours: Work hours help you track what you're doing at work and let you filter your reports to show the most important parts of your day.
+Customizing your work schedule allows you to gain insight into your habits, and will show you things like whether you're most productive in the mornings or the afternoons.
 Learn how to set up your work hours here.

 ⓷ Manage Categories: Decide what you would like your categories listed as here.
 Need help?
 Check out Changing Categories and Productivity scores